RobRobM/e3s1-on-klipper/README.md

 I also lowered the first layer speed to 15 and first layer infill to 25 in super slicer.

 First layer problems have been solved since these steps.

+These steps above have led me to easy beautiful prints for a week straight